Famine in Yemen (2016–present)

-The main cause of the crisis is the ongoing Yemeni Civil War.
+The main cause of the crisis is the ongoing Yemeni civil war.
 Aid often cannot effectively reach the population because of the ongoing civil war and the blockade of Yemen by Saudi Arabia which started in 2015.
-The blockade was intensified in November 2017 with the closure of all sea and land ports and then partially but not fully lifted at the end of the month, and some humanitarian supplies were allowed into the country.
+The blockade was intensified in November 2017 with the closure of all sea and land ports and then partially lifted at the end of the month when some humanitarian supplies were allowed into the country.

-According to the 2019 Global Hunger Index, Yemen has the second-highest hunger score in the world, after the Central African Republic with a slight worsening of the hunger score since 2000 (increase from 43.2 to 45.9).
+According to the 2019 Global Hunger Index, Yemen has the second-highest hunger score in the world, after the Central African Republic, with a slight worsening since 2000 (increase from 43.2 to 45.9).

 For 2020, GHI estimates that the prevalence of wasting in children under 5 has increased from 13.3% to 15.5% and the prevalence of stunting has increased from 46.6% to 53.2% while overall child mortality has slightly decreased in the period of the civil war (compared to 2010).

 Background

+Since its unification in 1990, Yemen has been one of the poorest countries in the region.
+As the cost of local food production was high, it also became dependent on food imports.
+As global food prices spiked in 2008, this led to food insecurity and food riots.
+Prior to the civil war, Yemen was already the most vulnerable country in the Middle East, ranking highly among the world's most malnourished, with 50 percent of its population living in impoverished conditions with limited access to safe water.

-Yemen's civil war began in 2014 following a fight between the internationally recognized government forces and the Houthis.
-Iran's government offered military support to the Houthi, leading to the seizure of Yemen's capital.
-After a series of failed negotiations, the rebels took over the Presidential palace in January 2015.
+In 2014, a fight between government forces and Houthi-led insurgents led to a full-scale civil war.
+Iran's government offered military support to the Houthis, leading to the seizure of Yemen's capital Sana'a.
 President Abd Rabbu Mansour was forced to resign together with his government officials.
 Towards the beginning of March of the same year, the United States and Saudi Arabia implemented a series of economic sanctions and a Saudi-led coalition began airstrikes against the Houthi rebels.

-The war has affected civilians negatively, leading to a severe economic decline, forcing hundreds of thousands to flee their homes, and leaving over 66 percent of the people in serious need of humanitarian assistance.
-Prior to the existing crisis, Yemen was the most vulnerable country in the Middle East.
-It ranked high among the world's most malnourished, and 50 percent of its population lived in impoverished conditions with limited access to safe water.
+In the following years, the Houthis began attacking oil transports, imposing an effective embargo on oil exports.

+These sanctions and ongoing war greatly diminished the domestic economy and destroyed national infrastructure.
+The war also affected civilians severely, displacing over four million residents, and leaving over 68 percent of people in serious need of humanitarian assistance.